-With this in mind, we’ve scoured resources for all the ins and outs of home inspections to create this expert guide to help you learn how to find a good home inspector.
-We’ve also spoken with top real estate agent Paula Burlison from Las Vegas, Nevada, and a northern Illinois home inspector to help lay out the steps you should take to find a reputable professional, what information you should look for, and which questions you should make sure to ask.
+With this in mind, we’ve scoured resources for all the ins and outs of home inspections to create this expert guide on how to find a good home inspector, what information you should look for, and which questions you should make sure to ask.

 What is a home inspector?

-“[A home inspection] gives a pretty good, comprehensive snapshot of the [property] condition,” says Mike Follman, of Home Inspectors & More, Inc. in McHenry, Illinois.
-Mike has seven years of home inspecting experience and over 20 years of residential and commercial contractor expertise.
+“A home inspection gives a pretty good, comprehensive snapshot of the property condition,” says Mike Follman, of Home Inspectors & More, Inc. in McHenry, Illinois.
 He says each property is unique, noting that issues can range from something minor like chipped paint or a loose toilet, to more serious problems like foundation damage.
 It is the inspector’s job to observe and report on the issues they find, but they don’t typically suggest fixes or estimate the cost of repairs.